 How long have you been with Guild?

-About 9 months, I started with Guild around October 2019.
+I started with Guild around October 2019.
 I went through my training period and there was this period of quiet and contentment.
 Then, suddenly catastrophe after catastrophe happened.
 We went through the bushfire period and the height of that was December/ January.
 In February, we just got hit with storm after storm and had a few hail events which caused catastrophic damage across quite a few states.

 We had to kick into gear and just get through it the best that we can.
 I think this is just what helped me gain so much experience in such a short amount of time because I went through all that pretty early on in my employment and now, I just feel like a pro.